Princess Rajwa Al Hussein: Public life

 Rajwa made her first official public appearance as Crown Prince Hussein's fiancée in October 2022 when she visited the Royal Covenant with Hussein and his great-uncle Prince Hassan bin Talal.
 She accompanied Hussein during a visit to the Scent of Colour initiative for the blind and visually impaired in January 2023, which marked their first official public engagement as a couple.
 In September that year, the couple met with US congress members in Washington DC, which marked their first public engagement since their wedding.

 In January 2024 Rajwa accompanied Crown Prince Hussein on his official visit to Singapore.
 In June, she attended King Abdullah II's Silver Jubilee national celebration event in Amman.
-In November, she attended the inauguration of Jordan's 20th parliamentary session led by King Abdullah II in Amman.
+In July, She visited Digitales a Jordanian tech company with Crown prince hussein In November, she attended the inauguration of Jordan's 20th parliamentary session led by King Abdullah II in Amman.
 In December, she and her husband visited the "Seeds of Hope Center", which deals with treating disorders in adults and children, in Amman.

 In March 2025, she joined her husband during a visit at the "Children's Museum Jordan" in Amman to celebrate the iftar meal together with the orphans present.